ClusterHQ/build.clusterhq.com/README.rst

 Where ``${USERNAME}`` is a user on the OS X machine, and ``${PASSWORD}`` is the password in ``slaves.osx.passwords`` from the ``config.yml`` or ``staging.yml`` file used to deploy the BuildBot master on hostname or IP address ``${MASTER}``.

-For testing purposes, or if you do not have root privileges, run the following commands to start a build slave:
+For testing purposes, or if you do not have root privileges, run the following commands to start a build slave (set ``MASTER`` and ``PASSWORD`` as above):

 .. code:: shell

-   # Set MASTER and PASSWORD as above
    curl -O https://bootstrap.pypa.io/get-pip.py
    python get-pip.py --user
-   ~/Library/Python/2.7/bin/pip install --user buildbot-slave==0.8.10 virtualenv==12.0.7
-   ~/Library/Python/2.7/bin/buildslave create-slave ~/flocker-osx "${MASTER}" osx-0 "${PASSWORD}"
+   ~/Library/Python/2.7/bin/pip install --user buildbot-slave virtualenv ~/Library/Python/2.7/bin/buildslave create-slave ~/flocker-osx "${MASTER}" osx-0 "${PASSWORD}" export PATH=$HOME/Library/python/2.7/bin:$PATH
-   export PATH=$HOME/Library/python/2.7/bin:$PATH
    twistd --nodaemon -y flocker-osx/buildbot.tac